auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 Carrier cost can be obtained by the multiplication of a cost-per-weight vector with a distribution matrix holding the content of each parcel.

 ### Shipping cost vector
-The shipping cost vector holds the price-per-parcel within the associated shipping weight class.
+The shipping cost vector $$V$$ holds the price-per-parcel within the associated shipping weight class.
 We remove 1.5 kg from each parcel to account for carton and filling weight.

 $$